What Are Snap-in Dentures (Overdentures)?

 - They can prevent further bone loss but do require surgical placement, a process that can take up to six months.

-- Although typically more cost effective over conventional dentures, Snap-on dentures can still be pricy depending on your case.
+- Although typically more cost-effective than conventional dentures, Snap-in dentures can still be pricy depending on your case.

-If you decide that Snap-on dentures are your best choice, avoid mini-implants.
-Mini-implants are well-known for a high failure rate.
+If you decide that Snap-in dentures are your best choice, avoid mini-implants.
+Mini-implants are well-known for their high failure rate.

-Snap-on dentures (overdentures) can provide patients 40 to 50% of their chewing ability (compared to natural teeth).
-Snap-on dentures on average last five to ten years.
+Snap-in dentures (overdentures) can provide patients with 40 to 50% of their chewing ability (compared to natural teeth).
+Snap-in dentures, on average last five to ten years.

-Snap-on dentures can provide lip support to prevent physical changes in a patients face.
+Snap-in dentures can provide lip support to prevent physical changes in a patient’s face.
 The All-on-4 procedure is not best for all patients.

-For more insight on how to determine if Snap-on dentures are right for you, check out our Snap-on (Overdentures) blog.
+For more insight on determining if Snap-in dentures are right for you, check out our Snap-in (Overdentures) blog.